 At Craig, Kelley & Faultless LLC, our Indiana truck accident lawyers have extensive experience representing victims injured in large truck crashes, including crashes caused by tire blowouts.
 Indiana truck accident attorney David W. Craig has handled hundreds of commercial vehicle accidents on behalf of clients in Indianapolis, Batesville, Richmond, Fort Wayne and throughout Indiana.

-If you or a loved one has been injured in a semi-truck accident, we urge you to contact Craig, Kelley & Faultless as soon as possible.
+If you or a loved one has been injured in a semi-truck crash, we urge you to contact Craig, Kelley & Faultless as soon as possible.
 Motor carriers respond quickly to major accidents and do everything they can to minimize their responsibility and limit their liability.
 We have even seen instances of trucking companies trying to hide evidence by moving wrecked trucks out of state to make it harder for investigators to examine the vehicle.

 Once you engage Craig, Kelley & Faultless, we can stop the trucking company from destroying potential evidence.
 We can begin our independent investigation on your behalf and ensure that all evidence is preserved.

-Accidents involving large trucks frequently involve serious injuries because of the greater size and weight of the commercial vehicle compared to passenger cars, motorcycles, and pickup trucks.
+Collisions involving large trucks frequently involve serious injuries because of the greater size and weight of the commercial vehicle compared to passenger cars, motorcycles, and pickup trucks.
 Passenger vehicle occupants are far more likely to be killed or seriously injured in a truck accident than the driver of the truck.
-Discuss your legal options with a knowledgeable truck accident lawyer during a no-obligation consultation.
+Discuss your legal options with a knowledgeable truck crash lawyer during a no-obligation consultation.
 Speak to an experienced Indiana truck accident attorney at Craig, Kelley & Faultless LLC.

 What Happens in a Truck Tire Blowout?